 Ingredient Notes

-- Butter - I use Miyokos or Country Crock Plant Butter for this recipe.
+- Vegan Butter - I use Miyokos or Country Crock Plant Butter for this recipe.
 If you're not dairy free, use regular unsalted butter in the same measure.

 - Wildflower Honey - The honey flavor here pairs beautifully with the lemon.
 Plus, honey draws moisture from the air as it sits, so it will keep the cake moist for days.